-The Texas Consolidated School Rating (TCSR) report combines performance information from several different sources and reports it for each Texas public school district and campus.
-It includes
+The TCSR combines performance information from several different sources and reports it for each Texas public school district and campus.
+It contains ratings for three areas:

 The school report card (SRC) combines accountability ratings, data from the Texas Academic Performance Reports (TAPR), and financial information to give a broad view of campus performance.
 Available for each campus in Texas, the SRC is intended specifically to inform parents and guardians about a school’s individual characteristics and its academic performance.